 What About Yogurt Probiotics?

 As discussed previously, you’re going to get the best results if you use a product designed specifically for cats.
-On top of this, yogurt contains lactose, which many cats are sensitive to, and can have additives like flavouring and sweeteners that can be too harsh on cats’ stomachs.
+On top of this, yogurt contains lactose, which many cats are sensitive to, and can have additives like flavoring and sweeteners that can be too harsh on cats’ stomachs.

 However, if you’re looking for a cheap and all-natural probiotic for your cat there are ways to make yogurt work.
 The most important thing is to make sure you’re buying plain, unsweetened yogurt.
 Let it warm to room temperature and then try feeding a small amount to your cat.
 Even cats that are lactose intolerant should be able to stomach small amounts of yogurt.